NeuroRing: Scaling Spiking Neural Networks via Multi-FPGA Bidirectional Ring Topologies and Stream-Dataflow

 The dynamics of spiking neurons can be described through different -- more or less biologically plausible -- models.
 The neuron model represents the mathematical formulation of the behavior of the neural membrane potential and ion channel conductances \cite{ghosh-dastidar_spiking_2009}.
 Examples of neuron models include the \gls{LIF} model, the Izhikevich model, and the Hodgkin-Huxley model.
 The \gls{LIF} model is a common neural model popular for its simplicity and ability to represent what is observed in vitro.
 Formally, the \gls{LIF} is composed of two Ordinary Differential Equations (ODEs) with a spike-generation event condition:

-The \gls{LIF} model integrates an incoming electrical signal with a decaying charge over time and fires a spike when the threshold is reached.
-The neuron dynamics are represented by Equation \ref{eq:neuron_model} \cite{rhodes_real-time_2019}.
-The membrane potential $V$ evolves with time constant $\tau_m$ relative to leak reversal potential (resting potential) $E_{\mathrm{L}}$, driven by synaptic current $I_{\mathrm{syn}}$, direct current $I_{\mathrm{DC}}$, and membrane resistance $R$.
-The synaptic current decays with time constant $\tau_{\mathrm{syn}}$ and increases on spike arrival. $\delta(t - t^j)$ denotes a spike arriving at time $t^j$, represented as an instantaneous impulse added to the synaptic current.
-When the membrane potential $V$ is more than the threshold potential $V_{th}$, the neuron emits a spike and resets to the reset potential $V_{\mathrm{reset}}$.
-Example networks using \gls{LIF} in this paper are the cortical microcircuit and the Sudoku solver.
+The \gls{LIF} model integrates input current over time and emits a spike when the membrane potential reaches a threshold.
+The neuron dynamics are represented by Equation~\ref{eq:neuron_model} \cite{rhodes_real-time_2019}.
+The membrane potential $V$ evolves with time constant $\tau_m$ relative to the leak reversal potential (resting potential) $E_{\mathrm{L}}$, driven by the synaptic current $I_{\mathrm{syn}}$, direct current $I_{\mathrm{DC}}$, and membrane resistance $R$.
+The synaptic current decays with time constant $\tau_{\mathrm{syn}}$ and increases upon spike arrival, where $\delta(t-t^j)$ denotes an incoming spike at time $t^j$, and $w_j$ is the synaptic weight associated with that spike, determining the magnitude and sign of its contribution to $I_{\mathrm{syn}}$.
+Positive and negative weights correspond to excitatory and inhibitory contributions, respectively.
+When $V$ exceeds the threshold potential $V_{\mathrm{th}}$, the neuron emits a spike, resets to $V_{\mathrm{reset}}$, and updates the last spike time $t_{\mathrm{last}}$.
+During the refractory period $\tau_{\mathrm{ref}}$, i.e., when $t-t_{\mathrm{last}} < \tau_{\mathrm{ref}}$, the membrane potential is clamped at \(V_{\mathrm{reset}}\) and does not respond to synaptic input, while the synaptic current continues to follow its decay dynamics.
+Example networks using \gls{LIF} in this paper are the cortical microcircuit \cite{potjans_cell-type_2014} and the Sudoku solver \cite{j_gille_s_furber_a_rowley_script_nodate}.